s-glass/reading-notes/201/class2.md

 They represent superscript and subscript, which are used for marking up items like dates (ex.
 25th), chemical formulas (ex.
 H20), and math equations (ex. x2 = 9).

-**4.** When using the <abbr> element, what attribute must be added to provide the full expansion of the term?
+**4.** When using the '<abbr>' element, what attribute must be added to provide the full expansion of the term?

 A full expansion of a term in plain text must be provided on the first use, along with the '<abbr>' element wrapped around a given abbreviation or acronym.